kritinpradeep/ecommerce-shopping-website/README.md

 E-commerce Website

 ## 📌 Overview
-Fashion Factory is a responsive shopping website designed to provide a seamless online shopping experience.
+This is a responsive shopping website designed to provide a seamless online shopping experience.

 ## 🚀 Features
 - Product catalog with images, descriptions, and pricing